English

 # Inspect details

-puppyone conn info <id>
+puppyone access info <id>

 # Get the access key

-puppyone conn key <id>
+puppyone access key <id>

 # Trigger one execution

-puppyone conn run <id>
+puppyone access run <id>

 # View execution logs

-puppyone conn logs <id>
+puppyone access logs <id>

 Manage many connections in bulk